badgerherald/badgerherald.test/readme.md

 First we remove the default plugins from the plugin directory:

-    $ cd ./wp/wp-content/plugins/
+    $ cd ../plugins/
-    $ rm -rf <- careful with this line.
-It'll remove everything in the folder.
-Be sure you're in the plugin folder, or this won't just delete plugins but possibly the operating system.
+    $ rm -rf *

+_careful with the `rm` command; it will remove everything in the folder.
+Be sure you're in the plugin folder, or this won't just delete plugins but possibly the operating system._

 Then, we clone the plugin directory *directly* into the WordPress plugin directory.
 We do this by specifying `.` as the folder name to clone into.
 Still in the plugins folder.

     $ git clone https://github.com/badgerherald/hexa-plugins.git .

-(__protip:__ Clone these core plugins into your [`wp-content/mu-plugins`](https://codex.wordpress.org/Must_Use_Plugins) folder and keep your plugin folder free of git stuff.)
+(__protip:__ Clone these core plugins into your [`wp-content/mu-plugins`](https://codex.wordpress.org/Must_Use_Plugins) folder and keep your plugin folder free of git stuff.)(optional)

 Next, init the nested submodules of this repo

     $ cd plugins
     $ git submodule update --init --recursive

+#### 4. Using Sass: a CSS Preprocessor

+The Herald website requires extensive CSS formatting.
+We use Sass to help make the web design process easier and more efficient.
+It is required, or the website won't have a working stylesheet.
+Here's how:

+###### Install Sass

+Visit [`http://sass-lang.com/install`](http://sass-lang.com/install) and follow the instructions.
+A command-line install is sufficient for our purposes, but feel free to play around with the related applications.

+###### Have Sass watch for changes

+Now that you have installed Sass to your host machine, cd to the themes/exa directory:

+	$ cd path/to/themes/exa

+After movign to exa, use the following command to have Sass watch for changes you make to the stylesheets:

+	$ sass --watch sass:.

+This way, every time you make a change to the style sheets in exa/sass, Sass will recompile the style.css file in themes/exa automatically.
+The same command can be used in the hexa directory.

-That's it!
-Happy developing.
+** That's it!
+Happy developing. **

 * * *